derailed/k9s/README.md

           shortCut:    Ctrl-U
           description: Namespaced resources
           command:     "$RESOURCE_NAME $NAMESPACE"
-          navigable:   true # whether you can return to the previous view
+          keepHistory: true # whether you can return to the previous view
       ```

  Not feeling so hot?
 Your custom hotkeys will be listed in the help view `?`.